Forced into an early save from Shaun Maloney which he dealt with well, and was unable to do anything about Boyce's inventive goal.

-The Welsh youngster continues to deputize for Neil Taylor at both club and country level, and once again proved himself an adequate replacement for the left back.
+The Welsh youngster continues to deputise for Neil Taylor at both club and country level, and once again proved himself an adequate replacement for the left-back.

 Went through large periods of the game untested, yet will have been disappointed to allow Wigan back into them game.
 Did well to prevent an outright comeback with the momentum firmly with the Latics at the end of the game.

-Definitely the Swans most creative player, the wideman was a constant thorn in the side of the Wigan backline, particularly with 27-year-old reveling in a free role across the front three.
-Showed a great turn and spin in the buildup to Hernandez's opener.
+Definitely the Swans most creative player, the wideman was a constant thorn in the side of the Wigan backline, particularly with 27-year-old revelling in a free role across the front three.
+Showed a great turn and spin in the build-up to Hernandez's opener.

 Kept the ball ticking over nicely, and was metronomic throughout with his passing without making any real impact on the game.

 Will have been disappointed with his first-half display after a series of wayward passes.
 However, showed a distinct improvement in the second, and was ready to test Al Habsi from distance.

 J. de Guzmán

 The midfielder was lively throughout, and certainly looks to make things happen, even if his vision doesn't quite come to fruition at times.
 Grabbed an assist when teeing up Hernandez for Swansea's opener.